jmoyers/brain/readme.md

 renamed. really don't want to lose meta data that isn't stored directly with the file. seems inevitable we'd have to store one compressed copy of the file to do a diff with newly detected content and do mv/rename detection. overlaps with git, but don't want to make git a dependency. could use git if present, later on.

+as far as cache invalidation, we need to use something to determine if a file has changed and so therefore has invalidated a portion of our brain. we can use the sha1 of the contents of a file and map it to the name for now. we can store that in .brain/fingerprint. we also need the modified time, if we're not going to check the contents of every file every time -- compare file stats, on finding a difference, compute sha1, if different compute metadata

 ##### group